 There are several important factors that may affect the efficiency of a heat pump such as climate, temperature, auxiliary equipment, technology, size, and control system.

-cove.tool supports the following two types of Heat Pumps:
+cove.tool supports the following three types of Heat Pumps:

 a.
 Air Source Heat Pump (ASHP): Air source heat pumps are relatively easy and inexpensive to install and have therefore historically been the most widely used heat pump style.
 However, they suffer limitations due to their use of the outside air as a heat source.
 The higher temperature differential during periods of extreme cold leads to declining efficiency.